Rakaneth/rldev-tut-2025/README.md

 }
 ```

 I will hold these entities in some kind of data store (probably a map) and access them using some kind of handle system.

+### TileMap Change!

+I have decided to swap to a different tileset (see changes above).
+This work is in a separate branch `week2-new-sheet` in case I decide to go back to the original tileset I was using.

+After refactoring all of my map generation code to use only one wall marker and change which tile displays depending on the surrounding walls (this took a few iterations to get right), I finally have maps that at least look coherent: